-Whether you’re starting a new garden or extending an existing one, it’s important to give careful consideration to where you plant your garden.
+Whether you’re starting a new garden or extending an existing one, it’s important to give careful consideration to where you put it.
 The right location gives your crops the best chance of success.
 Here are several important factors to consider when selecting your gardening site!

 No matter if it’s your first garden bed or your fifth, it’s key to consider the following factors when planning out your gardening site.
+These things should be taken into account no matter which method of gardening you’re employing—in containers on a balcony, in raised beds in your front yard, or elsewhere.
 For more advice on getting started with gardening, see our related article: Vegetable Gardening for Beginners.

 1. Sunlight Exposure